grafana/integration-sample-apps/sample-apps/openldap/README.md

 ## VM Setup

-When deploying the OpenLDAP Sample App, you may encounter issues that require debugging.
+When deploying the OpenLDAP sample app, you may encounter issues that require debugging.
 Here are some tips to validate the setup and troubleshoot common problems.

 ## Accessing the Multipass Instance